ohmatey/journal-llamaindex/README.md

 bun install
 ```

-Then run the development server:
+### 3. Start the Development Server
+Run the development server with one of the following commands:

 ```bash
 npm run dev